 Metal binder jetting additive manufacturing uses an ink-jet print head to print a binder onto the powder which “binds” the metal particles together into a green state.
 The parts are then removed from the powder bed and must go through a debinding and sintering process (in an oven) to make the parts fully dense and hard.
 Parts typically shrink 20-25% during the sintering process.

 This type of additive manufacturing binds sheets of material to form a part.
 There are two types of sheet lamination additive manufacturing:

 - Ultrasonic Additive Manufacturing – This type of sheet lamination uses ultrasonic vibrations to weld metal tapes together until it is able to form objects.

 - Friction Stir Welding – Using friction stir welding enhances material properties as each layer is stirred.
 This creates diffusion and reduces the grain size for a secure bond.

 In material extrusion, a filament or thermoplastic material is used to create parts.
 With this process, the filament (or thermoplastic) is heated and then continuously layered through a nozzle to create the final product or part.
 New materials are available that have metal filler inside the plastic “rods” that are extruded.
 The parts then go through the debinding and sintering step like binder jetting to make metal parts.

-This additive manufacturing process New materials are available that have metal filler inside the plastic “rods” that are extruded.
+New materials are available that have metal filler inside the plastic “rods” that are extruded.
 The parts then go through the debinding and sintering step like binder jetting to make metal parts.